Boston College vs. Florida State NCAA Football Odds, Plays and Insights | November 20, 2021

 Florida State Stats and Trends

+- In Florida State's 10 games this season, it has four wins against the spread.

-- The Seminoles have been underdogs by 2.5 points or more six times this season and are 3-3 ATS in those games.
+- The Seminoles have been underdogs by 1.5 points or more six times this season and are 3-3 ATS in those contests.

-- Florida State's games this year have gone over the total in four out of 10 opportunities (40%).
+- Florida State's games this year have hit the over on four of 10 set point totals (40%).

-- When Florida State records more than 19.9 points, it is 4-3 against the spread and 4-3 overall.
+- Florida State is 4-3 against the spread and 4-3 overall in games when it puts up more than 19.9 points.

-- In games that Florida State churns out more than 334.7 yards, the team is 4-3 against the spread and 4-3 overall.
+- Florida State is 4-3 against the spread and 4-3 overall when the team churns out more than 334.7 yards.

 - The Seminoles have turned the ball over two more times (18 total) than the Eagles have forced a turnover (16) this season.